 (2)

 where n is the number of observations for a given evaluation, Chli is the observed value of chl-a for observation i, and is the predicted value of chl-a for observation i.
 RMSE values closer to zero represent model predictions closer to observed.
-Comparisons between models using RMSE were performed similarly, using the equation:
+Comparisons between models were performed similarly using the root mean square difference (RMSD):

 (3)